kendru/learn-cljs/content/section-3/lesson-16-grokking-collections.md

 depends on the type of collection.
 For instance, items are added to the beginning of a list but to the end of a vector, and adding an item to a set only grows the set if the item does not already exist.
-We can see an example of the behaviour of `conj` on different collections in the REPL.
+We can see an example of the behavior of `conj` on different collections in the REPL.

 ```clojure
 cljs.user=> (conj '(:lions :tigers) :bears)                ;; <1>